M-Zahir-Akbari/Php-Login-System-MySQL-Crud-operations/README.md

 - **Login System**: The system includes a login system for teachers and students, ensuring that only authorized users can access the system.

-- **User Types**: It supports two user types, teachers, and students, each with their respective dashboards.
+- **User Types**: It supports two user types, teachers, & students, each with their respective dashboards.

 - **Student Dashboard**:
   - View the list of teachers and subjects.